Lexi-BU/lxi_gui/README.md

    lexi_gui_env` (or any other name you want to give to the environment)
     (for Ubuntu)

-    a) Might need to install the python3 venv package using the command `$sudo apt-get install python3-venv` (for Ubuntu)
+    a.
+Might need to install the python3 venv package using the command `$sudo apt-get install python3-venv` (for Ubuntu)
 3. Activate the virtual environment using the command `$source lexi_gui_env/bin/activate`